jkellerman/Planet-viewer/README.md

 I've always been fascinated by planets, so I was very excited to complete this project.
 I've been experimenting with Styled Components and found it to be enjoyable styling within the component you're working on.
 It also works really well when building each component across all breakpoints with a mobile-first workflow.

 There were some tricky styling challenges along the way, one of which was the navigation.
-Because each nav link had its own unique colour for pseudo elements, the long way would have been to write out each nth child pseudo element, but I found a more elegant way (see below) to write a js function that iterates over the theme array I created and returns the colour based on the index.
+Because each nav link had its own unique colour for pseudo elements, the long way would have been to write out each nth child pseudo element, but I implemented a more elegant way (see below) by writing a js function that iterates over the theme array I created and returns the colour based on the index.
 Within the styled component, the function would then be called.

 ```js
 const getBackgroundColor = (i, colorsIndex) => {